Publication 109, Internet Sales

 Voluntary collection of use tax

-As noted above, your customers must pay the use tax to us if you do not collect it from them.
+As noted above, your customers must pay the use tax to the BOE if you do not collect it from them.
 You may wish to voluntarily register and collect the use tax as a customer service even if you are not required to do so.

 Note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.